 At home with only the two bun sisters as my audience, I dropped the spindle and cursed my way into something that might resemble a crude rope (if you squint your eyes under the right light).
 I persevered.
 I was determined.
 And it seems to have paid off.
 Whew!

-I had been eying Rose’s art batts the moment the spinning bug started to bite, but I was apprehensive because I didn’t want the lovely colors to end up as stuffing for a pillow.
-I finally took the plunge with Kelp Forest and the first batt turned out well, but the second batt needs to be spun and plied with something else before I can declare it yarn.
+I had been eying the art batts the moment the spinning bug started to bite, but I was apprehensive because I didn’t want the lovely colors to end up as stuffing for a pillow.
+I finally took the plunge with a batt in my favorite color of green which turned out well.
+The second batt needs to be spun and plied with something else before I can declare it yarn.

-The Pastels batt was always sitting in the cubby when I went into the shop.
+There was a pastel batt sitting in the cubby when I went into the shop.
 I felt it calling to me like a lost puppy longing for affection so eventually I took it home.

 Spinning the Fiber